scribbletune/scribbletune.com/_pages/clip.md

 Square braces allow splitting a note further enabling interesting, complex patterns.
 For instance if the note length is set to 4n (quarter note - default), then using square braces will subdivide the note further to 8n (eighth notes) or 16n (sixteenth notes) or even triplets.
 For example, in this pattern `xxx[xx]`, there will be 3 quarter notes followed by 2 sixteenth notes.
 In `xxx[x[xx]]`, there will be 3 quarter notes followed by 1 sixteenth and then 2 thirtysecond notes!

 Lastly, the letter `R` is an experimental new addition to the pattern language and it will let you randomly decide if a note is to be added or not at the specified position.
-For example, in this patter `xxRx`, the quarter note at `R` will be randomly decided to be added or not.
+For example, in this patter `xxRx`, the quarter note at `R` will be randomly decided to be added or not (random midi note on/off).
 The volume of this note is governed by `accentLow` property of the clip.

+If you set an additional property called `randomNotes` with a string or array of notes, `R` will then randomly select a note to play from these provided notes instead of randomly deciding note on or note off events.

+`R` is a powerful feature to create interestingly intricate patterns.

 {:#shuffle}